dgatf/msrc/README.md

 <p align="center"><img src="./images/hitec_9.jpg" width="300"><br>
   <i>Hitec Optima 9</i><br><br></p>

 ### 6.10 Serial Monitor

 This is not a Rx protocol.
 No sensors are enabled.

 Enable a serial monitor on GPIO5 with the selected parameters.

+### 6.11 CRSF

+Telemetry for CRSF does not cover all sensors in MSRC.
+Available sensors with CRSF are: GPS, vario and battery (voltage, current and consumption).

 ## 7. Sensors